Responsible Travel Guide: Botswana

 Finally, you’ll fly all the way North to Nosy Be, before taking a boat to the exclusive Nosy Komba island, to stay at Tsara Komba Lodge with its rare and authentic charm, caring for the outstanding local biodiversity.
 The former volcanic island is now covered in abundant forest, surrounded by sapphire blue sea.
-Enjoy diving, snorkeling, inland tours, quad biking and fishing in this eco-paradise.
+Enjoy diving, snorkelling, inland tours, quad biking and fishing in this eco-paradise.

 This suggested itinerary is perfect for intrepid adventurers looking to see Madagascar’s most incredible destinations, and immerse themselves in the island’s spectacular nature, wildlife and culture.

 Welcome to Madagascar's capital city, Antananarivo, known locally as 'Tana'.
 On arrival in Ivato International Airport in Antananarivo, you’ll be greeted by an English-speaking guide who will accompany you to Maison Gallieni, your hotel in the upper town of Antananarivo.